shakhor-shual/walkman/README.md

  - [use this](https://github.com/shakhor-shual/walkman/tree/main/self_deploy)

-Working example projects and Walkman deployment scripts are provided in the [look this](https://github.com/shakhor-shual/walkman/tree/main/examples).
-The deployment scripting language is an extremely simplified version of the Linux Shell languages.
+Working example projects and Walkman deployment scripts are provided in the [examples folder.
+The deployment scripting language] ](https://github.com/shakhor-shual/walkman/tree/main/examples) is an extremely simplified version of the Linux Shell languages.
 It will be intuitive to anyone who is familiar with Linux Shell scripts.
 You don't have to learn it, just forget 98% of what you need to know for BASH scripting and feel free